Warning UK car industry under threat without help

 The EU has responded with plans for a Net Zero Industry Act to increase its subsidies for green industry.

+The UK government told the BBC officials were engaging with the US administration "to address serious concerns" about the IRA, as well as talking to other countries across the world "who are similarly affected".

+The government said it would "continue to robustly defend the interests of UK industry".

-Mr Hunt said the UK would not go toe-to-toe with its allies and get involved what he called "some distortive global subsidy race".
+The latest comments come after Mr Hunt said the UK would not go toe-to-toe with its allies and get involved what he called "some distortive global subsidy race".

-The US's move already has vocal critics in the UK government, with Business and Trade Secretary Kemi Badenoch describing it as "protectionist" and Energy Secretary Grant Shapps stating it was "dangerous".

-Some fear it gives the US an unfair competitive advantage, and that it is an attempt to lure high-tech manufacturing companies to the US.

-"With the threat of protectionism creeping its way back into the world economy, the long-term solution is not subsidy but security," Mr Hunt said.
+"Our approach will be different - and better," Mr Hunt said.
+"With the threat of protectionism creeping its way back into the world economy, the long-term solution is not subsidy but security."

+We are going to be hearing a lot about the US Inflation Reduction Act (IRA) in the coming months.

+Today, the chancellor wrote sceptically about it, saying that the UK would not engage in a trade war on green subsidies.